aws-samples/reinvent2018-arc329-builders-workshop/README.md

 sudo python -m pip install pywren==0.3.0
 ```

 4\.
-Pywren comes with an interactive setup process as of `v0.2`, let's use this to setup Pywren: **Take note of the AWS Region(us-west-2 recommended), S3 Bucket Name and Function Name as we will need these values to configure our notebook parameters later.**
+Let's use the Pywren interactive setup process to setup Pywren on your local system, When asked to configure advances properties, select Y: **Take note of the AWS Region(us-west-2 recommended), S3 Bucket Name and Function Name as we will need these values to configure our notebook parameters later.**

 ```
 $ pywren-setup

 This is the PyWren interactive setup script
-Your AWS configuration appears to be set up, and your account ID is 123456789 This interactive script will set up your initial PyWren configuration.
+Your AWS configuration appears to be set up, and your account ID is 1234567890 This interactive script will set up your initial PyWren configuration.
-If this is your first time using PyWren then accepting the defaults should be fine.
+If this is the first time you are using PyWren then accepting the defaults should be fine.
 What is your default aws region? [us-west-2]:
-Location for config file:  [~/.pywren_config]:
+Location for config file:  [/Users/pauvince/.pywren_config]:
-PyWren requires an s3 bucket to store intermediate data.
-What s3 bucket would you like to use? [pmv-aws-pywren-707]:
+/Users/pauvince/.pywren_config already exists, would you like to overwrite? [y/N]: y PyWren requires an s3 bucket to store intermediate data.
+What s3 bucket would you like to use? [pauvince-pywren-973]:
 Bucket does not currently exist, would you like to create it?
-[Y/n]: Y PyWren prefixes every object it puts in S3 with a particular prefix.
+[Y/n]: y PyWren prefixes every object it puts in S3 with a particular prefix.
 PyWren s3 prefix:  [pywren.jobs]:
-Would you like to configure advanced PyWren properties? [y/N]:
+Would you like to configure advanced PyWren properties? [y/N]: y Each lambda function runs as a particularIAM role.
+What is the name of the role youwould like created for your lambda [pywren_exec_role_1]: pywren_exec_role_973
-PyWren standalone mode uses dedicated AWS instances to run PyWren tasks.
+Each lambda function has a particular function name.What is your function name? [pywren_1]: pywren_973 PyWren standalone mode uses dedicated AWS instances to run PyWren tasks.
 This is more flexible, but more expensive with fewer simultaneous workers.
-Would you like to enable PyWren standalone mode? [y/N]:
-Creating config /Users/pauvince/.pywren_config
-new default file created in ~/.pywren_config lambda role is pywren_exec_role_1
+Would you like to enable PyWren standalone mode? [y/N]: n Creating config /Users/pauvince/.pywren_config new default file created in /Users/pauvince/.pywren_config lambda role is pywren_exec_role_973
-Creating bucket pywren-604.
+Creating bucket pauvince-pywren-973.
 Creating role.
 Deploying lambda.
 Pausing for 5 seconds for changes to propagate.